subspace/protocol-specs/docs/decex/staking_arithmetic_dust.md

 operator.current_total_shares += stake_to_share(deposits_in_epoch) - D
 ```

-The update of the deposited stake on both the individual nominator and the operator pool are pure addition with no arithmetic dust.
-While the update of the share is based on the stake-to-share conversion, and the only connection between the nominator share and the `operator.current_total_shares` is the same share price that they use to convert deposited stake.
+Updating the deposited stake on both the individual nominator and the operator pool is pure addition, with no arithmetic dust.
+But updating shares is based on stake-to-share conversion, so the only connection between the nominator share and the `operator.current_total_shares` is that they use the same share price to convert deposited stake.

-For the `INVARIANT_2` to hold:
+For `INVARIANT_2` to hold:
 ```rust
 stake_to_share(deposits_in_epoch) - D >= sum(stake_to_share(stake_i)) - D_i)